-Griner’s Moscow trial resumes amid calls for US to seek deal
+Griner appears in court, pleads guilty in Russia drugs trial

 Griner was detained in February at Moscow’s Sheremetyevo Airport after vape canisters with cannabis oil allegedly were found in her luggage.
 She faces up to 10 years in prison if convicted of large-scale transportation of drugs.

+He warned that U.S. criticism, including a description of Griner as wrongfully detained and dismissive comments about the Russian judicial system, “makes it difficult to engage in detailed discussion of any possible exchanges.”

+“The persistence with which the U.S. administration … describes those who were handed prison sentences for serious criminal articles and those who are awaiting the end of investigation and court verdicts as ‘wrongfully detained’ reflects Washington’s refusal to have a sober view of the outside world,” Ryabkov snapped.

-The trial of the Phoenix Mercury star and two-time Olympic gold medalist began last week but the second session was adjourned because two scheduled witnesses did not appear.
-Such delays are not uncommon in Russian courts and her detention has been authorized through Dec.
+Griner’s trial was adjourned after its start last week because two scheduled witnesses did not appear.
+Such delays are routine in Russian courts and her detention has been authorized through Dec.
 20, suggesting the proceedings could last months.

 Although Griner’s supporters initially kept a low profile, calls for the United States to take action spiked after the trial’s first day.